 In April 2007, the FCC issued a Notice of Proposed Rulemaking to consider whether it should exercise jurisdiction to restrict our ability to provide services to residents of multiple dwelling unit (MDU) buildings on an exclusive basis.
-We cannot at this time predict the outcome of this proceeding or the impact that an adverse decision would have on our business.
+In May 2007, the FCC affirmed that MDU home run wiring located behind sheet rock is physically inaccessible, thereby making it easier for competitors to seize portions of our home run wiring.
+We cannot predict the impact that this decision will have on our business.